![]() |

 This time many long-time enemy nations will be destroyed for having taken Israel into captivity, not just one nation like the last time.

-12 “This is what Yehovah says: Your wound is incurable, and your sickness is getting worse.
+12-16 This is what Yehovah says: “Your wound is incurable, and your sickness is getting worse.
 13 There is no one to plead your cause, no one to heal you, you have no healing medicines.
 14 All your lovers [allies] have forgotten you.
 They don’t care about you because I’ve wounded you like an enemy would wound you.
 I’ve punished you like a cruel person would, because of your need for punishment, and your numerous sins.
 15 Why do you cry over your wound?
 Your pain is incurable because you need to be punished.
 Because of your numerous sins, I’ve done these things to you.
-16 But everyone who devours you will be devoured, and all of your adversaries, everyone of them, will go into captivity.
+16 “But everyone who devours you will be devoured, and all your adversaries, everyone of them, will go into captivity.
 Those who plunder you will be plundered.
-I will cause anyone who pillages you to be pillaged.
+I’ll cause anyone who pillages you to be pillaged.

 The modern nations of Israel are horrible examples for the world.
 Ancient Israel was meant to be that shining city on a hill, a role model for the rest of the world.
 Those Israelites who survive what is coming will be just that—after they are whipped into shape!
 Then the tables are turned.
 The survivors of the Day of Yehovah will become servants of Israel, as well as pay some serious reparations.

-18 “This is what Yehovah says: I’m going to bring the captives back to Jacob’s tents, and have compassion on his dwellings.
+17-18 I’ll restore you to health, and I’ll heal all of your wounds,” Yehovah says.
+“They’ve called you an outcast, they say “No one cares about Zion.’”
+18 This is what Yehovah says: “I’m going to bring the captives back to Jacob’s tents, and have compassion on his dwellings.
 The city will be rebuilt on its ruins, and the citadel will stand where it used to be!
-19 They’ll 'exude' songs of thanksgiving—jubilant sounds from those who celebrate, and I’ll increase their population, and they won’t be few.
-I’ll bring them honor, and they won’t be insignificant.

 This time the modern nation of Israel will actually be rebuilt over the ruins of the previous nation.
 They won’t remain few in number by comparison to after the coming holocaust.
 They won’t be hated by the world either, they’ll have to earn respect.
-Today’s Jewish nation will not survive [ ] but the Israelite nation will.
+Today’s Jewish nation will not survive, but the Israelite nation will.

 Israel’s descendants will flourish as they did the first time David was their king.